 Through rigorous academic coursework and projects, undergraduates receive an introduction to research that develops foundational skills to build on in graduate school, work and life.

-- Four in five undergraduates report having an opportunity to work with faculty on a research project (2013 Emory College Senior Survey).
+- Almost half of undergraduates report having an opportunity to work with faculty on a research project (2014 Emory College Senior Survey).

 The campus itself enhances this learning experience: the Emory College of Arts and Sciences and the university's seven graduate and professional schools all stand close together, sharing labs, libraries and other spaces, which fosters collaborative and cross-disciplinary intellectual growth.